4 Great Benefits of Being a Personal Support Worker

 Caring for a friend or loved one who has a long-term physical limitation or health condition can be a very challenging burden.
 But that's why professional home care workers are so valuable.
 They proudly ease that burden by taking over tasks like monitoring medical changes, managing medications, assisting with personal hygiene, providing nourishment, and even helping out with common household duties.
 As a result, they often receive an abundance of genuine gratitude from clients and their families.

 A lot of the positive impact that personal support workers have in their communities can be recognized by looking at the consequences to family and friend caregivers who don't have their support.
-For example, about 70 percent of family caregivers in Canada say that their ability to generate income is negatively impacted without having extra support.****
+For example, many caregivers find that their ability to generate income is negatively impacted without having extra support.

 Personal support workers help reduce the economic costs to both individuals and the wider community.
 When they are involved in caregiving, fewer people have to leave their jobs or reduce their work hours.
 That results in better financial bottom lines for everyone involved—from workers to employers to provincial governments.

 3. Meaningful Social Connection